 - Tap Settings > Sensors > Add New

-- Using the camera on your phone, scan the QR code on the sensor or tap the Enter Code Manually button
+- Using the camera on your phone, scan the QR code on the sensor or tap the Enter Code Manually button to punch in the DSK code

 - After a moment the sensor will pair with the central hub